- Professional Development

 Education Technology Planning Resources

 As a condition of state and federal education technology funding, county offices of education, school districts, and direct-funded charter schools must have a state-approved technology use plan.
 A district technology plan that has been approved by the California Department of Education (CDE) is a requirement for all state administered education technology funding sources (Education Code Section 51871.5.).
-For districts, county offices of education, and direct-funded charter schools whose technology plan is expiring in June 2013, now is the time to begin the planning and writing process.
+For districts, county offices of education, and direct-funded charter schools whose technology plan is expiring in June 2014, now is the time to begin the planning and writing process.
 These technology plans must meet the requirements set by the CDE for state approval listed in the Appendix C-Criteria for EETT Funded Technology Plans.
 State CTAP has provided a Technology Plan Builder to assist your planning and writing team.
+Starting in the 2013-2014 school year, districts must use the Technology Plan Builder.

 To have a technology plan approved by the CDE, plans must be submitted electronically by one of the cycle deadlines above to Jenny Thomas, RIMS CTAP Project Specialist firstname.lastname@example.org.